 POPCORN CINEMA: RECOMMENDED

 The Hurricane (1999) is available on blu-ray providing you are willing to obtain an imported version.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not representative of the Blu-ray version

-So that’s my The Hurricane Blu-ray review, I’m aiming to review at least one Denzel Washington film a week.
+That’s my The Hurricane Blu-ray review, I’m aiming to review at least one Denzel Washington film a week.
 What’s next?
 Check back soon…

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 Actor(s): Denzel Washington, Vicellous Reon, Deborah Kara Unger, Liev Schreiber, John Hannah, Dan Hedaya, Clancy Brown

 - Movie Rating